-Weymouth's Punch and Judy in action © Colin Park via geograph (Creative Commons License)

-Weymouth's is one of the few professional seaside Punch and Judy shows still operating.
+Weymouth's Punch and Judy in action © Colin Park, Geograph (CCL) Weymouth's is one of the few professional seaside Punch and Judy shows still operating.
 Since 2005, the 'Professor' in Weymouth has been Mark Poulton.
 Shows are held daily during the Easter break and summer season.
-As part of the celebrations for the Olympics arriving in Weymouth, a two-day Punch and Judy festival will be held here in August.
-Called the Big Grin, the festival will include a parade along the seafront, a show at the Pavilion and a giant sand sculpture of Mister Punch.
+As part of the celebrations for the Olympics arriving in Weymouth, a two-day Punch and Judy festival was held in August.
+Called the Big Grin, the festival included a parade along the seafront and a giant sand sculpture of Mister Punch.
+Directions 13 Continue a few metres further along the promenade and look for shops on the opposite side of the road selling seaside toys and goods.
+Stop opposite these.
+14. Tools for the tide Stalls and shops, The Esplanade & Weymouth beach We've heard about a range of things that are synonymous with the seaside - ice creams, fish and chips, promenading and Punch and Judy shows.

-Country links - Italy

-Directions 13 - Continue a few metres further along the promenade and look for shops on the opposite side of the road selling seaside paraphernalia.
-Stop opposite these and listen to Track 14.

-14. Tools for the tide Stalls and shops, The Esplanade & Weymouth beach

-We've heard about a range of things that are synonymous with the seaside - ice creams, fish and chips, promenading and Punch and Judy shows.
 In the shops across the road plus in stalls on the sand you can buy a range of seaside toys and objects.
-Many of these items have surprisingly international connections.
+Many of these items have surprising international connections.
 If you buy a bucket and spade today, like many modern toys, they are probably plastic and made in China.
 Plastic hula hoops meanwhile were developed in the 1950s by the American toy company Wham-O. Toy hoops have existed for thousands of years, often made from dried grass or vines.
 The name 'hula hoop' refers to Hawaiian hula dancing; the body movements of the dance and playing with the hoop are very similar.

-Seaside toys for sale on The Esplanade Rory Walsh © RGS-IBG Discovering Britain

-The Wham-O company also developed the Frisbee.
+Buckets for sale on the beach Rory Walsh © RGS-IBG Discovering Britain The Wham-O company also developed the Frisbee.
 These plastic discs have their origins in 1930s California.
 Designer Walter Morrison got the idea after playing with a cake tin on Santa Monica beach.
 The name came from the Frisbie Pie Company.
 Their pies came in disc-shaped metal tins.
 Children kept them to play with and shouted 'Frisbie' with each throw - in the way golfers shout 'fore' as a warning before a shot.

-In the shops and stalls you can also buy flip-flops.
+In the shops and stalls we can also buy flip-flops.
 Worn throughout the world, their origins as beach wear have been traced to 1920s Japan.
-After World War Two they were popularised by returning soldiers in Australia, New Zealand and the United States.
+After the Second World War they were popularised by returning soldiers in Australia, New Zealand and the United States.
 They are also very common in India and Pakistan where they are the cheapest form of footwear.

-Country links - Australia, China, India, Japan, New Zealand, Pakistan, United States of America

-Directions 14 - Continue along the promenade and look for one of the many viewing telescopes.
-Stand by one and listen to Track 15.

-15. Sea sightings Seafront telescopes

-As you continue along the seafront you can see the gentle sweeping curve of Weymouth's bay.
+Directions 14 Continue along the promenade.
+Stop when you find one of the many viewing telescopes on the promenade railings.
+15. Sea sightings Seafront telescopes As we continue along the seafront we can see the gentle sweeping curve of Weymouth's bay.
 When King George III and his family first came to Weymouth in 1789 they were accompanied by writer Fanny Burney.
 She kept a diary of the visit and described the beach: "The bay here is most beautiful - the sea never rough, generally calm and gentle and the sands perfectly smooth and pleasant".
 These attributes have earned Weymouth the nickname the 'English Bay of Naples'.
 The name is very fitting as Naples was used for the sailing events at the 1960 Olympics in Rome.